Noah2610/deathfloor/docs/DESIGN.md

 - Water:
   "Field" that has texture and different gravity settings.
 - Ice:
+- Explosive boxes:
+  Explode when afflicted with any kind of damage (from any source)
 ## Weapons
 - Weapon switch: Have different weapon types between which you can switch ingame.